Schengen visa to residence permit

 4. No fictitious effect of conversion of Schengen visa

-In practice, the lack of fictitious effect of Schengen visas means that the immigration authorities must decide on the application for a residence permit before the Schengen visa expires .
+In practice, the lack of fictional effect of Schengen visas means that the immigration authorities must decide on the application for a residence permit before the Schengen visa expires .
 Otherwise, the stay in Germany is illegal, which can be grounds for deportation.
-Since the decision to convert a Schengen visa into a residence permit usually involves many problems (see above), it is unlikely that the immigration authorities will decide positively on the application within a few weeks.
-In practical terms, this is only possible if there are good reasons for doing so or in a corresponding exceptional case.
+Since the decision to convert a Schengen visa to a residence permit usually involves many problems (see above), it is unlikely that the immigration authorities will decide positively on the application within a few weeks.
+In practical terms, this is only possible if there are good reasons for doing so or if there is a corresponding exceptional case.

 5. FAQ